appium/java-client/ISSUE_TEMPLATE.md

 ## Environment

-* Java client build version or git revision if you use some shapshot:
+* Java client build version or git revision if you use some snapshot:
-* Appium server version or git revision if you use some shapshot:
+* Appium server version or git revision if you use some snapshot:
 * Desktop OS/version used to run Appium if necessary:
 * Node.js version (unless using Appium.app|exe) or Appium CLI or Appium.app|exe:
 * Mobile platform/version under test: